toolisticon/cute/README.md

 There are two types of tests: Unit tests and Compilation (or Integration) Tests.

-For both test types you can test:
+For both test types you can test

 - if compilation was successful or not
 - if certain messages have been created during compilation
-- if certain java files (sources and classes) and resource files have been created
+- if certain java files (sources and classes) or resource files have been created
 - if your annotation processor really has been applied (this is implicitly done)

 ## Compilation tests

-Compilation test allow you to define testcase source classes and to apply your processor on it.
+Compilation test allow you to define testcase source files and to apply your processor on it.

-    // a junit 4 example
-    // test class should be in same package like your unit under test
-    // tested methods must be package visible
     @Test
     public void exampleCompilationTest() {